mmoutenot/dotfiles-2/README.md

 # ~/dotfiles

-Can be installed via the `install.sh` script.
-The script will back up the old dotfiles.
+Can be installed by cloning this repo into your home and running the `install.sh` script.
+The script will back up your old dotfiles.
 Use at your own risk.

 ## Screenshot